 Angela West grew up in Dahlonega, Georgia, and received her MFA in photography from Yale University.
-Much of Angela’s work is a series of varied photographic projects relating to her hometown and the chronology of its inhabitants.
-Employing the traditional academic genres of art to explore the nature and place of community, Angela’s projects include portrait studies of small-town teenage girls, landscape explorations of neighborhoods, and still lifes that represent the passing of time.
-Her richly realized color photographs balance affection for her subjects with precise and unsentimental observation.
-West's work is included in the collections of the High Museum of Art, The Ogden Museum of Southern Art and The Hirshhorn Museum in Washington D.C.
-Ms. West was the recipient of a 2009 Artadia Award.
+Much of Angela West's photography is a series of varied photographic projects relating to her hometown and the chronology of its inhabitants.
+Employing the traditional academic genres of art to explore the nature and place of community, Photographer Angela West's projects include portrait studies of small-town teenage girls, landscape explorations of neighborhoods, and still lifes that represent the passing of time.
+Angela West's richly realized color photographs balance affection for her subjects with precise and unsentimental observation.
+Angela West's photography is included in the collections of the High Museum of Art, The Ogden Museum of Southern Art and The Hirshhorn Museum in Washington D.C.
+Angela West was the recipient of a 2009 Artadia Award.